 Have more chance of being accepted

-Deposits are the amount you pay towards buying a property yourself.
+A deposit is the cash sum you pay towards buying a property.
 This can come from your savings or from the equity you own in your current home.

-Mortgages with a lower LTV are usually much cheaper because lenders will consider you less of a risk if you have a large deposit and can offer lower fees and interest rates.
+Mortgages with a lower LTV are usually much cheaper because lenders will consider you less of a risk as you have a large deposit.
+As a result, they can offer lower fees and interest rates.